 Forage the wild and cook it well

-Another book with Diy recipes for inexpensive, simple and self-reliant essentials like sunscreen, furniture polish, and scratch cooking that focus on frugal living, inspired by the Little House on the Prairie series of books.
+Another book with Diy recipes for inexpensive, simple and self-reliant essentials like sunscreen, furniture polish, and scratch cooking that focus on frugal living.

 A Gratitude Journal, Art Journal, Writing Journal

-If you are a beginner at using essential oils this kit has the first 4 essential oils every beginner should be comfortable with.
-For more inspiration for using these essential oils with confidence you’ll want my book, The Beginner’s Book of Essential Oils, too.
+If you are a beginner at using essential oils this kit from Rocky Mountain Oils has the first 4 essential oils every beginner should be comfortable with.
+For more inspiration for using these essential oils with confidence, you’ll want my book, The Beginner’s Book of Essential Oils, too.